Make the most of summer by giving your home a summer vibe with a cheery, beach themed fireplace mantel with a seashell garland.

 A couple of glass apothecary jars filled with sand and shells, white summer flowers in graceful white vases, white pillar candles and three little pots of grass adorn this great summer mantel.
 But what really makes it special and pulls it all together is the seashell garland!

-The seashell garland in these mantel photos was purchased at a Homegoods store, but you can easily make your own with favorite vacation souvenir seashells.
+The seashell garland in these mantel photos was purchased at a Homegoods store, and similar ones are available through Amazon, but you can easily make your own with favorite vacation souvenir seashells.
 Or get the seashells of your choice at a craft store.

 - Rope or cord 1 ½ to 2 times the length of your fireplace